r-e-d-ant/how-to-contribute/README.md

 9. Create a pull request.

-// Learned those steps from <a href="https://markodenic.com/make-your-first-open-source-contribution/">Marko Denic</a>
+// Learned those steps from <a href="https://markodenic.com/make-your-first-open-source-contribution/" target="_blank">Marko Denic</a>